A moderate walk to an iron age hillfort in the heart of Ardudwy

 OS Explorer OL18 (Harlech, Porthmadog and Bala)

-The hillforts of Snowdonia
+The hillforts of Eryri

-Hillforts such as Craig y Ddinas are perhaps some of the most impressive archaeological sites in Snowdonia.
+Hillforts such as Craig y Ddinas are perhaps some of the most impressive archaeological sites in Eryri.
 However, they are also the least understood.
 They occur in a bewildering variety of shapes and sizes, which might reflect that they were built for various uses.
 Not all the hillforts were defensive.
 Some may exist for ritual or religious purposes, while others are clearly built to be impressive rather than functional.

-Very few of the thirty or so larger forts in Snowdonia have been examined on a large enough scale to understand them.
+Very few of the thirty or so larger forts in Eryri have been examined on a large enough scale to understand them.
 The effort and expense required to excavate them mean that this situation is unlikely to change.

 Craig y Ddinas is situated in the Ardudwy area.
 Ardudwy is often featured in Welsh mythology.
 Harlech was the site where Bendigeidfran, the iconic giant from the Mabinogi, holds court in the Second Branch of the Mabinogi.
 In the Fourth Branch, Math fab Mathonwy gives Lleu Llaw Gyffes the areas of Eifionydd and Ardudwy.
 Lleu later builds his palace, Mur y Castell, in Ardudwy.